x157/x157.github.io/UE5/LyraStarterGame/How-To-Create-a-GameFeature-Plugin.md

 When you create this, it will supply you with an initial, mostly empty `GameFeatures.GameFeatureData` data asset, named after your game.

-Currently your plugin is broken.
-In order to explore Lyra and extend from it, you need to explicitly declare some project dependencies.

 ## Add Dependencies to Other Plugins